malakbattat/FEND-Capstone-Travel-App/readme.md

 # Travel App

 ## Project Description
-The Travel App allows users to input a location and receive relevant travel information including weather, local images, and geographic data.
-Users can add and remove trips, making it a handy tool for planning your next adventure.
+This project is the FEND Capstone Project: Travel App, the final project to graduate from the Front End Web Developer Nanodegree.
+It allows users to input a location and receive relevant travel information including weather, local images, and geographic data.
+Also, Users can add and remove trips.

 ## Features
 - **Search**: Enter a city to get geographic data.
 - **Weather Information**: Get the current weather and forecast for your destination.
 - **Local Images**: View images related to the location.
 - **Add/Remove Trips**: Easily add and remove trips for better planning.
+- **Select Trip Date**: Choose your desired travel date and see relevant information.

 ## Table of Contents
 - [Installation](#installation)